thisconnect/planet/README.md

 TODO
 ----

-- api change: put to set
-- Strict (option for disallowing auto-creation of putting keys)
+- Strict (option for disallowing auto-creation of setting keys at new location)
-- Predefined model (option for predefining a data structure and disalow merging/putting inexistent keys)
+- Predefined model (option for predefining a data structure and disalow merging/setting inexistent keys)
 - Latency optimization
 - Cleanup error messages
 - Eventually use https://github.com/isaacs/nopt instead of optparse